npolar/gouncer/README.md

 ##### Read Key

-You can also gain read access by sending in a special key system set to the **/key** endpoint.
+You can also gain read access by sending in a special "key - system" set to the **/key** endpoint.
 This is meant to allow for read access via systems which can't send an Auth header for example an html link.

 ```shell
   curl -XPOST https://localhost:8950/key -d '{"key": "ecae13117d6f0584c25a9da6c8f8415e+Asd2sdaAce_22ewdIOKAs908l234d", "system": "https://example.com/info"}'